 - Shapeshifter raises their hands (make a note)

 - Does the Shapeshifter wish to use their ability

 - Wolves choose a victim

-- Regardless of answer to number 2, EVERY night, walk all the way round the circle and advise that if you are tapped you are now a Wolf, wake up and see the other Wolves.
+- Regardless of the answer to number 2, EVERY night, walk all the way around the circle and advise that if you are tapped you are now a Wolf, wake up and see the other Wolves.
 Only tap the chosen victim if the answer to number 2 was yes.